otavanopisto/ComfyUI-aihub-workflow-exposer/README.md

  - maxlen: the maximum length of the batch
  - index: Normally it is at the discretion of the client to figure how to sort the fields, use this to specify a specific ordering
  - metadata_fields: image batch can have extra metadata appended to it, the purpose is to specify extra details for example when specifying frame numbers or prompts for the specific images that are given, there is a specific way to how to specify each metadata field, following
+ - normalizer: Specify a normalizer to normalize the images in the batch, refer to `AIHubUtilsNewNormalizer`

 [field_id] [TYPE] [MODIFIERS...]; [label]